-Why do only certain letters have an ending form in Hebrew? [closed]
+Why do only certain letters have an ending form in Hebrew? [duplicate]

 Closed as duplicate by Monica Cellio on Dec 28, 2020 at 15:21

 This question has been addressed elsewhere.
 See: Why do certain Hebrew letters have alternate final forms?

 This question was closed; new answers can no longer be added.
 Users with the reopen privilege may vote to reopen this question if it has been improved or closed incorrectly.